 Your customers use your products or services every day.
 So, they’re the most qualified to provide you with valuable information about what you’re doing well and what you could improve.

 You can use a feedback form on your website or add a link to a survey hosted on a platform, like Survey Monkey.
 To encourage customers to leave feedback, give them a reward.
-This could be a free gift or maybe a free month of the next level of membership on your site.
+This could be a free gift, special offers, or maybe a free month of the next level of membership on your site.

 Did you know that people are four times more likely to buy something when it's recommended by a friend?
+This is the power of word-of-mouth marketing.
 Including a referral program in your membership or subscription marketing is a great way to take advantage of this fact.
 Using a referral program can help you keep your existing customers by giving them a discount, while also getting new customers.

 If you're still on the fence about whether to start a referral program, think about the fact that 74% of consumers say that word of mouth is a major driving factor in their purchasing decisions.